lucie-dubrunfaut/Doc-test/README.md

 * libraries
 * new constructor

-But mode.pm needs also :
+But mode.pm also needs at least :
+* options in the new constructor
-*
+* check_options method
+* manage_selection method (called run in old contain)

 ```perl